nirmaljp6/nirmaljp6.github.io/_pages/research.md

 <br/>
 # Selected Course Projects

-## 1. Nonlinear modal decomposition in fluid dynamics using deep convolutional autoencoders
+## 1. Pattern recognition in fluid dynamics using deep convolutional autoencoders
 We developed a nonlinear modal decomposition framework for accurately representing transient fluid flows where traditional techniques perform poorly.
-In this approach, the flow structures identified by the manifold were analyzed by identifying the principle directions of the low-dimensional latent space.
+In this approach, the flow patterns identified by the manifold were analyzed by evaluating the principle directions of the low-dimensional latent space.
 The nonlinear manifold was constructed using a deep convolutional autoencoder.
-The proposed framework was demonstrated to reconstruct and identify dominant and meaningful flow structures in a transient flow ensuing from an impulsive motion of a flat plate at a large angle of attack.
+The proposed framework was demonstrated to reconstruct and identify dominant and meaningful flow patterns in a transient flow ensuing from an impulsive motion of a flat plate at a large angle of attack.
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/cae.png" width="60%" />
 </p></center>

 ## 2. Aeroacoustics of vortex shedding about a stalled airfoil
 The Ffowcs Williams-Hawkings (FWH) equation for predicting acoustic pressure was numerically solved using the Farassat Formulation 1A.
-This formulation has been used for predicting helicoptor rotor and propeller noise.
+This formulation has been historically used for predicting helicoptor rotor and propeller noise.
 First, the code was validated against analytical solutions consisting of stationary and moving monopoles.
 The validated code was then used to predict vortex shedding noise about a stalled airfoil.
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/caevs.png" width="30%" /> &nbsp; &nbsp; &nbsp; &nbsp;